 Just plug that sucker into your TV, scan for channels and make sure you have crystal clear reception.

 We don’t want your guests to be disappointed.

 Don’t have an antenna handy?
-I recommend a ClearStream Eclipse indoor antenna if you’re within decent range of broadcast towers.
-To figure that out, read my guide on how to choose the best TV antenna.
+To figure that out, here are some pointers on how to choose the best TV antenna.

 Here are my top picks of live TV streaming services for watching the Kentucky Derby either on a PC or your television using a Roku, Apple TV or Amazon Fire TV.

 Top pick: Use Hulu with Live TV to watch a Kentucky Derby Live Stream